-A student may withdraw from any full-term course or from the college with a "W" grade by the end of the 14th week (or 75% of a term, whichever is less) of the semester by filing a drop card in the Registration Office.
+A student may withdraw from any full-term course or from the college with a "W" grade by the end of the 14th week (or 75% of a term, whichever is less).

 Any instructor may withdraw a student during the first fourteen weeks (or 75% of a term, whichever is less) for excessive absences or for disciplinary reasons.